-“In loosening mifepristone’s safety restrictions, FDA failed to address several important concerns about whether the drug would be safe for the women who use it,” the appeals court’s ruling states.
+The 5th Circuit wrote in its opinion that in “loosening mifepristone’s safety restrictions, FDA failed to address several important concerns about whether the drug would be safe for the women who use it.”

 “It failed to consider the cumulative effect of removing several important safeguards at the same time.
 It failed to consider whether those ‘major’ and ‘interrelated’ changes might alter the risk profile, such that the agency should continue to mandate reporting of non-fatal adverse events,” the appeals judges wrote.
 “And it failed to gather evidence that affirmatively showed that mifepristone could be used safely without being prescribed and dispensed in person.”

 That ruling remains on hold until the Supreme Court issues its own opinion, or refuses to hear the case.
 That means mifepristone remains an FDA-approved drug that health care providers can continue prescribing in line with current standards.